-- Close N Williams Avenue between N Wheeler Avenue and NE Weidler Street for the majority of construction, which would cause rerouting and delays of bus routes 4 and 44. - Extend the duration of construction which would increase delays to transit service in the API. - Modify or relocate the bus route 17 N Broadway at N Vancouver Avenue bus stop (Stop ID 627) to accommodate the highway cover.
-Stop modifications would include improved facilities and lighting. - Provide additional building capacity on the highway cover, which could produce new transit generators and increase transit ridership in the API. - Result in shorter streetcar travel times in the westbound direction compared to the No-Build Alternative and longer streetcar travel times in the eastbound direction compared to the No-Build Alternative. - Result in shorter bus travel times in the southbound and westbound routes during the AM peak period compared to the No-Build Alternative and longer travel times in the northbound and eastbound routes.
-During the PM peak period, Revised Build Alternative bus travel times would be shorter in the westbound direction and would be longer in the northbound, southbound and eastbound routes compared to the No-Build Alternative.
+- Close N Williams Avenue between N Wheeler Avenue and NE Weidler Street for the majority of construction, which would cause rerouting and delays of bus routes 4 and 44. - Extend the duration of construction which would increase delays to transit service in the API. - Modify or relocate the bus route 17, Stop ID 627 (N Broadway at N Vancouver Avenue) to accommodate the highway cover and consolidate bus stops on N Williams Avenue for routes 4 and 44, stops ID 11480 (N Williams Avenue and N Weidler Street) and Stop ID 6357 (N Williams Avenue and N Broadway).
+Stop modifications would include improved facilities and lighting. - Provide additional building capacity on the highway cover, which could produce new transit generators and increase transit ridership in the API. - Result in shorter streetcar travel times in the westbound direction compared to the No-Build Alternative in both AM and PM peak hours.
+Result in shorter streetcar travel time in the eastbound direction in the PM peak hour and longer streetcar travel times in the eastbound direction in the AM peak hours compared to the No-Build Alternative. - Result in shorter bus travel times in the northbound and westbound routes during the AM peak period compared to the No-Build Alternative and longer travel times in eastbound routes.
+Routes in the southbound direction would be generally shorter except in the 2-way Wheeler Design Option during the 8-9 AM peak hour.
+During the PM peak period, Revised Build Alternative bus travel times would be shorter in the eastbound and westbound directions and would be longer southbound routes compared to the No-Build Alternative.
+In the northbound direction, route travel times would be similar or longer in duration compared to the No-Build Alternative.